KamilAdd-Byte/space-finance/Readme.md

 in the dao layer are HQL queries that have previously been tested by JUnit 5.
 The view layer is supported by thymeleaf and bootstrap 4 and CSS shaping GUI.

 - MongoDB Atlas Database:

 This application connect with MongoDb Atlas.

 ## Technologies:

-- backend: Spring-boot, Java, Lombok, Thymleaf
+- backend: Spring-boot, Java, Lombok, Thymleaf.

 - frontend: Bootstrap, Css.

 ## Functionalities: